-History of Police Chiefs
+History of our Police Chiefs

 Aransas Pass was incorporated on April 5, 1910, and E. E. Mullins became its first City Marshall.
 Aransas Pass had many City Marshals through the years, and they kept the peace without much assistance.